pmichaillat/intermediate-macro/README.md

 ## Course material

-The repository contains all the material for the course:
+The repository contains all the material for the course.

 + `lectures` folder: 30 slide decks for 30 one-hour lectures
 + `references` folder: 3 journal articles describing the basic matching model and basic Malthusian model presented in lectures